ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 ![Detailed AR chart](/wiki/shared/ARTable.jpg "Detailed AR chart")

-*Note: This option is visible in osu!taiko and osu!mania, but it does not do anything that affects gameplay.
-This is mainly because both use a scroll speed, which is based on BPM (beats per minute).*
+_Note: This option is visible in osu!taiko and osu!mania, but it does not do anything that affects gameplay.
+This is mainly because both use a scroll speed, which is based on BPM (beats per minute)._

 Approach Rate, commonly abbreviated as AR, exists only in the osu!standard and osu!catch.
 The values range from 0 to 10; higher AR values will make the hit windows of hit objects shorter.
 AR indicates how long hit objects will stay on the screen, from the moment they appear until the time to tap/collect.

 Higher Approach Rates mean that hit objects will be shown for a shorter period of time, thus giving less reaction time to plan ahead.
 Inversely, lower Approach Rates mean that hit objects will be shown on the screen for a longer time, allowing more time to react, but can result in an excessive amount of hit objects appearing on the screen at once if the AR is too low.

----
+* * *

 The duration of a hit object that stays visible on the screen (without mods) ranges from 1800ms at AR0 to 450ms at AR10.

 There are four mods that alters the Approach Rate timing when activated:

 -   [Easy](/wiki/EZ): Halves the AR value. (e.g. AR10→AR5)
 -   [Hard Rock](/wiki/HR): Multiplies the AR value by 1.40, up to a maximum of AR10. (e.g. AR3→AR4.2 or AR9→AR10)
 -   [Double Time](/wiki/DT): The AR value is not affected, but due to the 50% play speed increase, this causes circles to stay on screen 33% milliseconds shorter.
 -   [Half Time](/wiki/HT): The AR value is not affected, but due to the 25% play speed decrease, this causes circles to stay on screen 33% milliseconds longer.

 While Half Time and Double Time does not change the actual given AR value, the speed difference leads to an apparent AR change, as low as AR-5 or as high as AR11.
 In the AR chart provided, those apparent values are given to allow easy comparison between approach speeds with and without mods.
 Actual AR, however, is always a number between 0 and 10.
 Note that AR levels scale by 120ms for below AR5 and 150ms for above AR5.